-For example, Direct PLUS Graduate loans currently have an interest rate of 6.31%.
-But you can refinance with Credible and get a fixed rate loan as low as 3.15% right now.
-That would save you more than 50% in interest over the life of the loan!
+For example, Direct PLUS Graduate loans currently have an interest rate of 7.54%.
+But you can refinance with Credible and potentially get a lower interest rate!

 See if Credible makes sense to refinance.
-You can shop loans in 2 minutes with no credit check.
-As a bonus to College Investor readers, you'll get $200 when you refinance with Credible.
+You can shop loans in 2 minutes.
+As a bonus to College Investor readers, you'll get up to a $1,000 gift card bonus when you refinance with Credible.
+See terms.
 Check out Credible today.

 While the thought of borrowing so much money to pay for school can be exhausting, remember the prize at the end of the tunnel.
 You'll be earning a significant amount of money after graduation, and you'll be able to afford your student loan payments.